-Establish a PKI-encrypted connection
+Establish a PKI-authenticated and encrypted connection

 Specify security level